Cameron Carter-Vickers: Senior

 On November 6, 2016, Carter-Vickers received his first call up to the senior United States squad.
 He made his senior debut appearance on November 14, 2017, in a friendly as a half-time substitute in a 1–1 draw away to Portugal.

 In May 2022, coach Gregg Berhalter recalled Carter-Vickers after nearly three years without a cap.
 He was called up for the 2022 FIFA World Cup in November and made his World Cup debut on November 29 against Iran.

 Style of play

 Carter-Vickers is known as a ball playing center-back with accurate passing ability.
-His athleticism and strength are some of his best qualities as a defender, his teammate at Celtic, Carl Starfelt, spoke about Carter Vickers stating, "Cameron is the strongest in the team - but he is never in the gym…
+His athleticism and strength are some of his best qualities as a defender.
+A former teammate of his at Celtic, Carl Starfelt, spoke about Carter-Vickers, stating, "Cameron is the strongest in the team — but he is never in the gym...

 I think he's just super-strong genetically as he is never in the gym."

 Personal life

-Carter-Vickers' father is Howard Carter, an American basketball player who spent his professional career in the NBA and Europe and became a French citizen.
-His English mother, Geraldine Vickers from Essex, met Carter while both were working in Greece.
+Carter-Vickers' father is Howard Carter, a retired American basketball player who spent his professional career in the NBA and Europe and became a French citizen.
+His English mother, Geraldine Vickers, is from Essex.
+Carter and Vickers met while both were working in Greece.
 He was raised in Essex and attended The Eastwood Academy in Leigh-on-Sea, while spending summers with his father in Louisiana.